Curriculum Vitae

 New York, NY

-BSc in Mathematics and, with Honors, in Economics summa cum laude - 2017
+BSc Mathematics & Economics summa cum laude - 2017

 Relevant Positions Held